snowplow-archive/scalding-example-project/README.md

 This is Twitter's [`WordCountJob`] [wordcount] example for [Scalding] [scalding] adapted to run on Hadoop as a standalone job - i.e. without requiring `scald.rb` etc.

-This was built as a Scala SBT project by the [SnowPlow Analytics] [snowplow] team, as a proof of concept for running ETL jobs coded in Scalding on [Amazon Elastic MapReduce] [emr].
+This was built as a Scala SBT project by the [SnowPlow Analytics] [snowplow] team, as a proof of concept for porting our ETL jobs to Scalding to run on [Amazon Elastic MapReduce] [emr].

 ## Building